What is a Round Robin Tournament?

 Players and Matches

 In a classic round robin tournament, each participant plays against every other participant at least once.
 In case of playing in doubles, each player will play with every other player once.
-All players have the same amount of matches during the tournament.
+Using a comprehensive round robin point system, all players have the same opportunity to earn points during the tournament.

 Scoring